 See Qld Health website.

-THE SHORT VERSION OF OUR COVID CONDITIONS
+THE SHORT VERSION OF OUR COVID CONDITIONS once we have ukestras and choirs back

 - Agree to these conditions